 The Indian food service industry is evolving rapidly.
-Indian market provides food service players with an exciting opportunity to expand with this large consumer base — a report.
+Indian market provides Indian Food Sector players with an exciting opportunity to expand with this large consumer base — a report.

 The Indian food service industry is evolving rapidly with a tech-savvy consumer base with double incomes and less time to cook at home.
 The National Restaurants Association of India has released India Food Service Reports (NRAI IFSR) 2019 for Mumbai, Delhi, Bengaluru and Kolkata chapter which reflect eating out the frequency of 6.6 per month.
 The implication is that the Indian market provides food service players with an exciting opportunity to expand with this large consumer base.